amazon-ospo/framework-for-github-app-on-aws/src/packages/genet-ops-tools/test/TESTING.md

 # Acceptance Tests for Importing Private Key into AWS KMS

-This document describes running of acceptance tests for importing private key, which performs end-to-end testing of the GitHub App private key import functionality against real AWS and GitHub resources.
+This document describes running acceptance tests for importing GitHub App's private key into AWS KMS, performing end-to-end testing against real AWS and GitHub resources.

 ## Overview

-The test suite validates the complete workflow from importing a private key to using it for JWT signing.
+This test suite validates the complete workflow of importing a private key into AWS KMS and using it for JWT signing.

 **IMPORTANT:** These tests interact with live AWS services and will:

 - Create AWS resources (which may incur costs)

-  - Each execution of tests create 2 KMS keys
+- Each test run creates 2 KMS keys

-  - Each subsequent test run keeps on adding 2 KMS keys while keeping old ones in pending deletion state for a window of 30 days.
+- Each subsequent test run keeps on adding 2 more KMS keys while keeping old ones in pending deletion state for a window of 30 days.

 - Store data in DynamoDB table